eyzi/eyzi.github.io/src/problem-solving/index.md

 is what makes a good programmer.
 Observing how someone learns or adapts to challenges could be a better tell of good problem solving skills, which would take more time than doing a test.

+> The best solution is not the cleanest, the shortest, or the fastest.
+> The best solution is the one you understand best.

+> Don't worry about your solution being basic or messy.
+Write a
+> solution -- *any* solution -- that solves the problem.
+Start with a
+> gut feeling of how you would go about it.
+Once it is working, then
+> you can work on maybe cleaning it up or optimizing some parts.

+- Working - "Does this solve the problem?"
+- Correct - "Is this the right solution to the problem"
+- Succint - "Are there any unnecessary parts of this solution?"